virginatlanticdevelopment/front-end-test/README.md

 The fixture includes varied prices, facilities, rating formats, selected dates, duplicate hotels with different board bases, inconsistent facility casing, long hotel names, and missing image/facility data so the app can be reviewed without relying on a live service.

 Typings for the fixture data are provided in `src/types/booking.ts`.

+Treat the fixture as if it came from a real service boundary.
+We are interested in how you model, normalize, and validate imperfect external data before rendering it.
+You may use a schema library such as Zod if you think it is appropriate.

 ## A good result